Lazar4o/User_List/README.md

 13. **Fetched, filtered, and manipulated tasks** according to requirements while maintaining state integrity.
 14. **Implemented editable User Details** with proper error handling.
 15. **Set up an editable Users List** with action buttons (Cancel/Submit), ensuring buttons are only clickable when changes are made.
-16. **Fetched and displayed user posts**, allowing users to delete posts and see the changes persist after navigating back.
+16. **Fetched and displayed user posts**, allowing post deletions and see the changes persist after navigating back to users and the select the same user you have just manipulated his posts.
 17. **Added error handling**, with meaningful messages and status codes based on API responses.

 ## What Is Left and Can Be Optimized